It’s the first night in our new home and something doesn’t feel right. I sit in bed, eyes scanning the room, trying to work out exactly what.

 ‘Tomorrow.
 We’ll sort it tomorrow.’
 He closes his eyes and within seconds is sleeping.

-I manage to fall asleep, but the wardrobe is on my mind, drifting into my dreams.
+I fall asleep, but the wardrobe is on my mind, drifting into my dreams.
 It looms above me, taking on a strange and sinister shape.
 In the morning, everything still feels wrong.

 ‘We’re too low down.’
 I wake Chris.
 ‘I feel like we’re on the floor.’

 He opens his eyes.
-‘Yes, something’s not quite right.’
+‘Yes, something’s not right.’

 ‘I didn’t sleep at all.
 Is it the bed?’

-We get out of bed and assess the bed — the very same bed we’ve slept soundly on for years at the old house.
+We get out of bed and assess it — the same bed we’ve slept soundly on for years at the old house.

 ‘Has it been put together wrong?’
 I think back to the stress of removal day.
 The removal team had started talking about clocking-off the minute they arrived.
 They’d obviously rushed it.
 ‘Doesn’t anyone take care in what they do anymore?
 If a job’s worth doing, it’s worth doing right.’